MazeWave/Vanilla-Raytraced/README.md

 This version of the pack is still in early developpement.
 You can deal with bugs while playing the game.

 ## Compatible addons

+**Modules must imperatively be placed on top of Vanilla Raytraced**

 |                                                                                    Icon                                                                            |                                                 Addon                                                  |          Author          |
 |:------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------:|:------------------------:|
 | <img src="https://raw.githubusercontent.com/MazeWave/Vanilla-Raytraced-Addons-Mirror/master/Vanilla%20Raytraced%20Mirror%20Addons/pack_icon.png" width="75">       | [Mirror Addon for Vanilla Raytraced](https://github.com/MazeWave/Vanilla-Raytraced-Addons-Mirror)      |         MazeWave         |